Why You Need IT and Cybersecurity Training: Hidden Dangers

 Some potential thieves or wrong-doers may not even need sophisticated methods of getting their hands on sensitive info.
 Young children who are not yet savvy about the dangers of the internet, or can’t comprehend them yet, can also provide information they shouldn’t over the internet.
 This is why you should take extra steps for keeping your kids safe on the internet, and why everyone needs IT and cybersecurity training, be they young or old.

 7. You may be spied on

 Some hacking attempts can even gain access to your computer’s camera or microphone, spying on you even further.
-In this extreme possibility, it won’t be just about your browsing history, conversations or interests anymore, but also about things which happen in your home.
+In this extreme possibility, it won’t be just about your browsing history, conversations or interests anymore, but also about things that happen in your home.

 We don’t mean to incite unjustified fear; all of these risks above are not very likely to happen nowadays as long as you have a reliable anti-virus and shield solution active, or not in their most extreme forms.
 Almost every computer benefits from some level of protection today, even if it’s just the built-in protection.
 Still, as malware becomes more and more sophisticated, there’s no such thing as 100% safe.

 Of course, it’s not only about the internet.
 Risks can arise for your computer’s safety and the safety of all data stored on it even when not connected.
 You can contract a maliciously infected program or file while browsing online.
 Initially, you won’t notice it, but it will activate later, even if you’re not on the internet anymore.